Alexandra Senter: Career

+The Australian Taxation Office had issued Senter a Director Penalty Notice concerning the company’s unpaid superannuation guarantee charge.
+The liquidator reported that she paid A$193,447.47 under that notice on 14 August 2026.
+As of 10 September, A$71,825.78 had been applied to the company’s superannuation guarantee charge account, while A$121,621.69 remained recorded as residual superannuation guarantee charge during the reconciliation.
+The ATO had also advised that additional superannuation periods might remain unassessed.
+Payment under the notice was distinct from verification that every employee’s wages, superannuation and leave had been settled.

+The liquidator also identified A$559,368 in payments to the director and related parties during the four years before liquidation, and A$219,234 in transactions described as loan repayments, reimbursements or similar payments for which no commercial rationale was apparent from the information then available.
+Investigations were ongoing; the report did not establish whether the two categories overlapped, so they should not be added together.
+Senter’s statement of company affairs recorded asserted debts of A$1,357,916 to her and A$750,000 to her spouse, Marc Senter.
+The liquidator said neither loan claim had been verified.
+At the time of the September report, the liquidator had not identified creditor-defeating dispositions or indicators of illegal phoenix activity.

 Senter appears regularly on ABC TV including ABC's The Drum.

 She is also the cofounder and Director of Jewish think tank The Jewish Independent (formerly Plus61J).

 Senter writes a business column in CEO magazine and appears regularly as a commentator on nationwide radio in Australia, including 2GB, 2UE and ABC.
 She has been published in The Huffington Post, The Australian, The Age, The Sydney Morning Herald, News.com.au, The Daily Mail UK, Australian Financial Review, Business Insider, BRW, and Management Today.

 Personal life and education

 In 2016, Alexandra Senter hired 82-year old Advertising executive Roger Pugh to lead a team of millennial staff.

 Senter also has a Masters of Business Management.